Water Yoga for Depression

 Here's what I do:

 I've always found downward facing dog and child's pose to be especially relaxing.
-This great tutorial shows how to do them both in the water.
 Use the side of the pool to move through the sequence.

-If you're seeking to strengthen your back, grab a pool noodle and follow the instructions provided by the Canadian Aquafitness Leaders Alliance.
+If you're seeking to strengthen your back, grab a pool noodle so that you can float.
 Use your noodle for support as you reach your arms back and bend your legs up and forward to grasp your ankles.

 For me, water yoga and swimming are key components of maintaining positive mental health and my overall wellbeing.
 If you're struggling with stress, anxiety, or depression, jump in the pool to get some relief.